 Beyond this, it is important for all pedestrians to make a point of being hyper vigilant in evaluating their surroundings.
 Never assume that it is safe to walk because you have the right of way.
 Always double check.
 You may have been right, but that won’t help if you are harmed by the driver who was wrong.
 Never walk from one place to another while focusing more on your phone than the traffic around you.
 Always wear visible clothing and follow the rules of the road.

 Were You or a Loved One Harmed in a Cincinnati, Ohio, Pedestrian Auto Accident?

-If you or a loved one has been harmed in a Cincinnati pedestrian auto accident, contact the Chester Law Group to schedule a free consultation.
+If you or a loved one has been harmed in a Cincinnati pedestrian auto accident, contact the Ohio Car Accident Lawyers to schedule a free consultation.
 Our determined car accident lawyer in Cincinnati, OH will handle your case with the compassion and expertise that it requires and fight for fair compensation for your losses.
 We work on a contingency fee basis, so that we only get paid if we are successful in your case.
 Call today to learn more.